Cooling Water Treatment for Industrial Cooling Systems

 Water Treatment Services is a leading independent UK environmental engineering company offering a full range of cooling water treatment and in-field engineering support solutions for all cooling water systems including evaporative condensers and cooling towers.

 Our water treatment solutions for cooling systems including cooling towers address the common problems of corrosion, scaling, fouling and microbial contamination that can affect the safety, regulatory compliance and performance of cooling systems.

 Expert cooling tower water treatment solutions

-Our expert water treatment services for cooling systems and cooling towers includes:
+Our expert water treatment services for cooling systems including evaporative systems and cooling towers includes:

 Full national UK coverage

 With offices in London serving the South and South East England, Manchester (North West), Birmingham (Midlands), Bristol (South East England and Wales), Leeds (North and North East) and Glasgow (Scotland), supported by regional teams of specially trained engineers, in-field water treatment specialists and technical experts we can offer professional, cost effective solutions for the management and continued treatment of open-recirculating cooling towers, closed-loops and once-through cooling systems across the whole of the UK and Ireland.

 Contact us today to learn how our expert cooling water treatment services, Legionella control, cooling tower engineering solutions can help you optimise costs and operational efficiencies, reduce downtime, achieve water and energy savings, increase plant reliability, and improve safety and regulatory compliance to meet the standards set by the HSE in their ACOP L8.